-What is Cyber Security in Banking Sector
+What is Cyber Security in Banking Sector?
+A Comprehensive Definition

 Banks and financial institutions employ various tools and technologies designed to detect and prevent cyberattacks in the form of hacking, data breaches, identity theft, malware, viruses, and unauthorised access to networks and sensitive data.

-Importance of cyber security in banking
+Importance of cybersecurity in banking sector

 A cyber-attack on a bank can not only result in the loss of valuable information but can also disrupt the normal functioning of the bank, causing inconvenience to customers and potentially leading to financial losses.